Py-GNU-Unix/LCryp/README.md

 # LCryp

-A simple tool to analyze frequencies in a ciphered text and display graphs of them.
+A simple tool based on matplotlib to analyze frequencies in a ciphered text and display graphs of them.
 The tool has frequencies data just for italian.

 Screenshots: